 I’ve spent most of the last month covering Women’s World Cup having a look at the level of competition and everything around it, from a close distance, and one thing that has been coming up more than ever after it was the question of “should women football players get paid more?”
-And that’s what we’ll go through while summing up Women’s World Cup in France because frankly, most people that either say yes and no, aren’t looking at it from both sides.
+And that’s what we’ll go through while summing up Women’s World Cup in France because frankly, most people that either say yes and no, aren’t looking at it from both sides, since World Cups are popular for women and men, and that’s why the next Qatar World Cup is expected to be a really big event.
 The aim of this blog?
 To do that.

 Oh, and full disclosure.
 My girlfriend is a footballer.